 In one case, a video with the Kapwing watermark actually held the top spot on Reddidt.
 Someone had subtitled a video clip of Aubrey Plaza using Kapwing’s Subtitle Maker, and it got more than 100k upvotes.

 The watermarks were so frequent that redditors made memes about how frequent is was, like these:

 Multiple of my friends have messaged me that they’ve seen the Kapwing watermark on media presented at their company’s all-hands meetings.
+I've been told that Kapwing watermarks appear on the stock videos in waiting rooms, during college lectures, and at work events.
 Here’s a Snap I got from my friend at Strava’s last all-hands.

 Impact of the Watermark

 The watermark has definitely generated brand awareness for us.
 Although it’s not possible for a startup to measure the effect of the watermark, we know more people search on Google for “kapwing” queries every month.
 Compared to this time last year, the volume of branded searches has grown by two orders of magnitude: